International

 Means of Payment & Banking Specificities

-Documentary credits remain the most secure and common method of payment.
-There is some exchange control in Korea and the local currency KRW is convertible but only exchangeable through non-deliverable futures contracts on offshore markets.
-Any foreign currency transactions exceeding USD 1K must be notified to the central bank.
-Supporting documents are requested for any inflow or outflow of funds exceeding USD 1K.
+Documentary credits remain the safest and most common method of payment.
+There is some foreign exchange control in Korea and the local currency KRW is convertible but only exchangeable through futures contracts not deliverable on offshore markets.
+Any foreign exchange transaction that exceeds USD 1K must be notified to the central bank.
+Supporting documents are requested for any inflow or outflow of funds greater than USD 1K.

 +